treder/MVPA-Light/README.md

 A *classifier* is one of the main workhorses of MVPA.
 The input brain data, e.g. channels or voxels, is referred to as *features*, whereas the output data is a *class label*.
 [Classification](https://en.wikipedia.org/wiki/Statistical_classification) is the process of taking a feature vector as input and assigning it to a class.
 In `MVPA-Light`, class labels must be coded as `1` (for class 1), `2` (for class 2), `3` (for class 3), and so on.

-*Example*: Assume that in a ERP-based memory paradigm, the goal is to predict whether an item is remembered or forgotten based on 128-channels EEG data.
+*Example*: Assume that in an ERP-based memory paradigm, the goal is to predict whether an item is remembered or forgotten based on 128-channels EEG data.
 The target is single-trial ERPs at t=700 ms. Then, the feature vector for each trial consists of a 128-elements vector representing the activity at 700 ms for each electrode.
 Class labels are "remembered" (coded as 1) and "forgotten" (coded as 2).
 The exact order of coding the conditions does not affect the classification performance.

 #### Classifiers for two classes <a name="classifiers"></a>